chkware/chkware.github.io/docs/introduction.md

 ![chkware | Test management for api era](./assets/github-hero-01.png)

-**chkware** (pronounced as */check:ware/*) is an API testing tool, a scriptable HTTP client, and a test specification management tool for the API era.
+*CHKware* (pronounced as */check:ware/*) is a low-code API testing tool, a script-able HTTP client, and an API test automation tool for the API era.

 It is available as a command-line application.
 You write test specification files in a [YAML](https://yaml.org/)-based [DSL](https://en.wikipedia.org/wiki/Domain-specific_language).
 In that specification file you will define some structured configurations to be used for the following purpose:

 - Create reusable http request specification. [alpha]
-- Create reusable test specifications.
-[TBD]
+- Create reusable test specifications. [alpha]

-Afterward, you run those test specification files with **chkware**, and get test results or even reuse them.
+Afterward, you run those test specification files with *CHKware*, and get test results or even reuse them.

 ---
 ### Motivation

 In today's world, API is one of the key fuels that drive business.
 It is the way web applications consume services from self-hosted or 3rd-party vendors.
 Recent technology movements are going to a fluid internet direction, where *vendor_A* have one API, *vendor_B* is another API provider, while we are the consumers (e-commerce, fin-tech) of those vendor APIs.
 We use those APIs to host our contents based on those APIs.
 Maybe we are *vendor_U* hosting more complex APIs on top of those.
 So, with the upcoming complexity of integration we need better tooling for API testing.
 Testing tools for modularize api testing.